Kentucky Income Tax Calculator

 Kentucky income tax applies to single filers, married couples filing jointly, head of household filers and married couples filing separately.
 Bracket thresholds and standard deductions may differ by filing status.

-The Kentucky standard deduction is $3,160 for all filing statuses for 2024 (the 2025 figure is adjusted annually for inflation under KRS §141.081).
+The Kentucky standard deduction is $3,360 for all filing statuses for 2026, up from $3,270 in 2025.
 All filers receive the same deduction amount regardless of whether they file as single, married jointly, separately, or head of household.
-Check the Kentucky Department of Revenue for the confirmed 2025 figure.
+It is adjusted annually for inflation under KRS 141.081.

 Can Kentucky residents itemize deductions?